d-plaindoux/transept/README.md

 With this solution whitespaces are skipped by the generic lexer.
 It means `1 + ( 2+ 3)` is parsed correctly now.

+A [JSON Parser](https://github.com/d-plaindoux/transept/blob/master/lib/transept_json/json_parser.ml) has been designed with this approch based on a low level parser producing tokens and a high level parser producing JSON terms from tokens.

 # LICENSE

 MIT License